rohangawade/Plagiarism_Detection-Using-AWS-Sagemaker/README.md

 # Plagiarism_Detection-Using-AWS-Sagemaker
 Udacity Machine Learning Nanodegree Project.
-Building Custom Pytorch and SkLearn model in AWS Sagemaker to predict if the student answer text is plagiarised or not.
+Building Custom Pytorch and SkLearn model in AWS Sagemaker to predict if the student answer text is plagiarised or not, using containment and Least Common subsequence features.

 # Plagiarism Project, Machine Learning Deployment